labgem/microscope-user-doc/docs/content/mage/editor.rst

 * **PubMed**: this functionality opens a new window that shows the references that have been linked to this genomic object on PubMed
 * **KEGG**: this functionality opens the KEGG description corresponding to the annotated EC number(s)
 * **Brenda**: this functionality opens the Brenda entry corresponding to the annotated EC number(s)
-* **BioCyc**: this functionality opens a new window showing information related to the genomic object in the BioCyc database
+* **MicroCyc**: this functionality opens a new window showing information related to the genomic object in the MicroCyc database

 How to fill the Gene Annotation form?